anikethsgund5/Tic_Tac_Toe/README.md

 I would like to acknowledge the following resources that helped in creating this Tic Tac Toe game:
 - [Simplilearn tic tac toe](https://youtu.be/dv_75WfQ1rA)

+#Author
+-Project is prepared by Aniketh Sridhar Gund, IIT Kharagpur